bbc/bbc-a11y/CONTRIBUTING.md

     bundle exec ./bin/a11y <url>

-You can also run a standard using Cucumber:
+You can also use cucumber to run one specific test:

     A11Y_URL=<url> bundle exec cucumber features/04_language.feature